 Operating revenues are those revenues that are generated directly from the primary activity of the enterprise funds.
-For the Town, these revenues are charges for Water and Sanitation services.
+For the Town, these revenues are charges for water, sanitation and recreation services.
 Operating expenses are necessary costs incurred to provide the service that is the primary activity of the enterprise funds.